evanb2/Assessment6/README.md

 Description:

 # SetUp and Use
-In order to use this program you will need a browser...NOT IE!
+In order to use this program you will need a browser.

 SetUp

-1.
+1. Open Terminal/Console and type 'https://github.com/evanb2/Assessment6.git'

+2. Open the Assessment6 folder.

+3. Open the 'pizza-delivery.html' file in your web browser.

+4. Follow instructions on the site.

+5. Eat pizza.

 # Copyright (c) 2015 Evan Butler.